Inspection of Confidential Test Data: Guidance Document

 Health Canada notifies the applicant when the application has been received and the processing has begun.

-The application form is reviewed to ensure that all the required information has been provided, and that the requested data set is available for inspection according to the criteria outlined in Section 2.0.
-If the data being requested do not meet the criteria, the applicant is informed that their application was not accepted.
+The application form is reviewed to ensure that all the required information has been provided, and that the requested confidential test data are available for inspection according to the criteria outlined in Section 2.0.
+If the data being requested do not meet the criteria, the applicant is informed that their application was not accepted and is provided with any applicable options for accessing or reviewing the requested data (i.e., outside the Reading Room process).

 Health Canada also verifies that the contents of the affidavit or statutory declaration meet the requirements of the PCPA.
 An application may be denied for the following reasons:

-1. the person intends to use the confidential test data or make it available to others, in order to register a pesticide in Canada or elsewhere, or to amend a registration; or
+1. the Minister is satisfied that the person intends to use the confidential test data or make it available to others, in order to register a pesticide in Canada or elsewhere, or to amend a registration; or

-2. the person has used confidential test data obtained from a prior inspection for purposes described in 1.
+2. the Minister is satisfied that the person has used confidential test data obtained from a prior inspection for purposes described in 1.

 4.2 Notice to pesticide registrant

-After an application to inspect the confidential test data has been approved, Health Canada notifies the registrant who provided the data that someone has been given permission to inspect their data.
-The identity of the individual is not disclosed; however, the registrant is notified of the individual's affiliation - as stated on the application form.
+After an application to inspect the confidential test data has been approved, Health Canada notifies the registrant who provided the data that someone has been given permission to inspect their confidential test data.
+The identity of the individual given permission to inspect the confidential test data is not disclosed; however, the registrant is notified of the individual's affiliation - as stated on the application form.
 This notification is not intended to delay the inspection or put the registrant in a position to consent or object.

 4.3 Timelines

-Health Canada places a higher priority on applications to inspect confidential test data associated with a recent major regulatory decision for which the 60-day reconsideration period is still open.
-Because the timeframe to submit a Notice of Objection is established by the PCPA and will not be extended, applicants who may wish to file such a Notice should submit their application to inspect CTD well in advance of the close of the 60-day period.
-For more information on the reconsideration of decision process and how to submit a Notice of Objection, consult the Pesticides portion of Canada.ca, Notice of Objection – Public Engagement Portal.
+Health Canada places a higher priority on applications to inspect confidential test data associated with a recent major regulatory decision for which the 60-day reconsideration period is still open, as well as with proposed post-market decisions for which the consultation period is still open.
+Because the timeframe to submit a Notice of Objection is established by the PCPA and will not be extended, applicants who may wish to file such a notice should submit their application to inspect confidential test data well in advance of the close of the 60-day period.
+For more information on how to submit a Notice of Objection, consult the Public Engagement Portal.

-All other applications are processed on a first come, first served basis.
-To help ensure equal access and participation, Health Canada reserves the right to limit the duration of the inspection or, in the case of in-person inspection, reschedule a visit if necessary.
+All other applications for the inspection of confidential test data are processed on a first come, first served basis.
+To help ensure equal access and participation, Health Canada may limit the duration of the inspection or, in the case of in-person inspection, reschedule a visit if necessary.

 5.0 Inspecting confidential test data